Best Gerbil Food: What I Feed My Gerbils and Why

 Although lab blocks do contain filler ingredients, these are necessary to hold the block together and ensure that your gerbils get a wide variety of nutrients in every bite.
 These fillers are safe for gerbils to consume, even if they do not add nutritional value.

-Here are the lab blocks that we, and many other gerbils owners and experts, recommend.
+Here are the lab blocks that I, and many other gerbils owners and experts, recommend.

 Protein: 14.3% | Fat: 4.0% | Fiber: Unknown